7 Iconic Gin Cocktails You Absolutely Must Know

 • Orange slice

-Iconic, bold and balanced: the Negroni is an Italian classic created for those who love intense flavours.
-Perfect for an aperitif, it is also ideal after dinner for those looking for a cocktail with a strong character.
+Iconic, bold and balanced: the Negroni is an Italian classic born for those who love intense flavours.
+Perfect for the aperitif, it's also ideal after dinner for anyone seeking a cocktail with a strong character.

-The Negroni was born in Florence in 1919, in one of the symbolic places of social life of the time: the Caffè Casoni (now Caffè Giacosa).
-The protagonist of this invention was Count Camillo Negroni , a man with a strong taste and impeccable style, who after several trips to London had developed a certain appreciation for Anglo-Saxon cocktails.
+The Negroni was born in Florence in 1919, in one of the era's iconic social spots: the Caffè Casoni (today Caffè Giacosa).
+The protagonist of this invention is Count Camillo Negroni, a man of decisive taste and impeccable style who, after several trips to London, had developed a certain appreciation for Anglo-Saxon cocktails.

 Tired of the usual Americano (bitter, red vermouth and soda), the count asked barman Fosco Scarselli to make it "stronger" by replacing the soda with a splash of gin.
-The bartender accepted the challenge and to distinguish the new drink he garnished the glass with a slice of orange instead of the classic lemon peel.
-Thus was born what is now considered one of the most iconic cocktails in the world.
+The bartender accepted the challenge and, to distinguish the new drink, garnished the glass with an orange slice instead of the classic lemon peel.
+Thus was born what is today considered one of the world's most iconic cocktails.
+Discover our Sicilian rendition: the Nironi.

 Ingredients: